 Group Provisioning is required when you want to maintain the same user hierarchy and access control in multiple applications at once.
 You can sync users with their corresponding group names between different applications.
 Suppose in your organization all users are stored in AD with specific groups e.g Developer, Tester, and Marketer.
 If a Developer group user wants to access both Developers and Tester Tools application, then group provisioning comes in frame to help out in this use case.
 Group Provisioning syncs user groups with all related applications and provides equivalent access accordingly.

-Improve security by assigning different permissions level on role based with automatic provisioning within apps.
+Improve security by assigning different permissions level on role based with automatic provisioning within SAAS apps.

 Reduces the cost of identity access management (IAM) operations by automating onboarding and offboarding processes.